In this video, we'll take a look at structured reference syntax inside a table.

 The formula to calculate the Total in this table is just Quantity times Price.
 Notice when I point and click to enter the formula, Excel automatically builds the structured reference.

-The syntax here means multiply the current row of the Quantity column by the value in the current row of the Price column.
+The syntax here means to multiply the value in the current row of the Quantity column by the value in the current row of the Price column.

 The table name is not necessary in this case since it's understood to be the current table.

-If I enter calculate the Tax, assuming a tax rate of 7.5%, we again see the @ symbol to indicate current row.
+If I enter a formula to calculate the Tax, assuming a tax rate of 7.5%, we again see the @ symbol to indicate current row.

 What if we need to reference another table from inside the current table?